vikramjakhr/Resume/resume.md

 ## Skills

-I have been programming professionally since 2010, mainly using the following technologies:
+I have in the past used the following tools and technologies:

 - **Go** (professional).
-I've been using Go for over a year and have submitted bug fixes to the repo previously (see below).
+I've been using Go since early 2013 and have submitted bug fixes to the repo previously (see below).
 - **Java** (professional).
 I've been using Java for more than 5 years, although I prefer not to use it anymore for many reasons.